-$\leq$ A name of up to 10 characters.
+\leq A name of up to 10 characters.

-To enter a new voice name position the cursor at the "Voice Name" parameter and press ENTER or F8 ("Name" - "Name" only appears above the F8 button when the cursor is positioned at the "Voice Name" parameter).
+To enter a new voice name position the cursor at the "Voice Name" parameter and press $\overline{\text{ENTER}}$ or $\overline{\text{F8}}$ ("Name").
 The VOICE NAME display will appear.

 - Use the cursor ◀ and ▶ buttons to move the cursor to the character in the voice name at the top of the display that you want to change. - Use the DEC and INC buttons or data dial to select a new character by moving through the character list row by row. - Press the F2 button ("Spc") to enter a space at the current cursor position. - Press the F3 button ("Clr") to clear the entire voice name. - Press EXIT or ENTER when the voice name is complete.